About me

 Hi, I'm John Tolentino (he/him), a Registered Social Worker (RSW) based on the unceded, ancestral territories of the Musqueam, Squamish, and Tsleil-Waututh Nations in so-called Vancouver, BC.

-For over a decade, I’ve worked alongside racialized and diasporic communities, frontline workers, student groups, and organizers—offering support that bridges personal healing with larger systems of care.
-My practice is shaped by a deep commitment to decolonial, anti-oppressive, and trauma-informed work, and I understand therapy not as a “fix,” but as a process of remembering, reconnecting, and reclaiming.
+For over a decade, I have worked alongside some of the most vulnerable communities, frontline workers, student groups, and organizers—offering support that bridges personal healing with larger systems of care.
+My practice is shaped by a deep commitment to decolonial, anti-oppressive, and trauma-informed care

 Clients often come to me for support around: